-- To see if the Town will vote to amend the Town of Manchester-by-the-Sea Zoning By-Laws by - 4 inserting a new Section 9.4, as set forth below, to create a new Community Housing Overlay - 5 District, and to amend Section 2.0 ("Definitions") by inserting the new definitions set forth - 6 below; and further, to see if the Town will vote to amend the Zoning Map of Manchester-by- - the-Sea to accept and incorporate the Community Housing Overlay District Maps, dated - 8 [Date], and on file in the Office of the Town Clerk, as part of the Zoning Map of Manchester- - 9 by-the-Sea; and take any other action relative thereto.
+To see if the Town will vote to amend the Town of Manchester-by-the-Sea Zoning By-Laws by inserting a new Section 9.4, to create a new Community Housing Overlay District, and to amend Section 2.0 ("Definitions") by inserting the new definitions as presented; and further, to see if the Town will vote to amend the Zoning Map of Manchester-by-the-Sea to accept and incorporate the Community Housing Overlay District Maps, Dated October 28, 2024, as part of the Zoning Map of Manchester-by-the-Sea; and take any other action relative thereto.

-10 1.
-Add new Section 9.4: Community Housing Overlay Districts as follows:
+1. Add new Section 9.4: Community Housing Overlay Districts as follows:

-11 Section 9.4: Community Housing Overlay Districts
+Section 9.4: Community Housing Overlay District s

-12 9.4.1 Purpose
+9.4.1 Purpose

-- 13 The purpose of the Community Housing Overlay Districts (CHOD) is to allow multi-family - housing as of right in accordance with Section 3A of the Zoning Act (Massachusetts General - Laws Chapter 40A), preserve the character of the Town, minimize the impact on the - community, and add options for multi-family housing.
+The purpose of the Community Housing Overlay Districts (CHOD) is to allow multi-family housing as of right in accordance with Section 3A of the Zoning Act (Massachusetts General Laws Chapter 40A), preserve the character of the Town, minimize the impact on the community, and add options for multi-family housing.

-17 9.4.2 Establishment and Applicability
+9.4.2 Establishment and Applicability